ASTRO logo

 Facts for Kids

-Yiddish is a High German-derived language historically spoken by Ashkenazi Jews, characterized by a unique blend of German, Hebrew, and Slavic elements.
+Yiddish is a West Germanic language historically spoken by Ashkenazi Jews, combining elements of German and Hebrew and utilizing the Hebrew alphabet.

 main image